AFDM: Evolving OFDM Towards 6G+: On the Compatibility of AFDM over OFDM

 \section{On the Compatibility of AFDM over OFDM}

-In this next section, we examine the \ac{AFDM} modulator and demodulator structures in detail and show that it requires virtually no modifications to the underlying hardware architecture relative to legacy \ac{OFDM}, particularly for the core transform processing, pulse shaping, resource allocation, and prefixing.
+This section examines the \ac{AFDM} modulator and demodulator structures in detail and shows that they require virtually no modifications to the underlying hardware architecture relative to legacy \ac{OFDM}, particularly for the core transform processing, pulse shaping, resource allocation, and prefixing.
 All conventional \ac{OFDM} modulator blocks can be reused directly, with only minimal additions in baseband processing.
+The \ac{OFDM} and \ac{AFDM} signal models are well-known background.
+The novel contribution of this section is the compatibility analysis in Section~\ref{sec:compatibility_AFDM_OFDM}-D built on top of them, establishing that OFDM and AFDM share the same underlying hardware and processing chain.

-To that end, let us first introduce the input-output system model of the conventional \ac{OFDM} and the \ac{AFDM} modulator/demodulator, given the model of the discrete-time doubly dispersive channel in Section~\ref{subsec:disc_time_SISO_model}.
+To that end, let us first introduce the input-output system model of the conventional \ac{OFDM} and the \ac{AFDM} modulator/demodulator, given the model of the discrete-time doubly dispersive channel.